cursorweb/leescribe/README.md

 Import spanish from bbc mundo link

-More better formatted document

 Flashcard system (not sure if I want it long term)

-Translate highlighted sentences
-* use a context menu for options (rather than an action bar?)

 Read out loud

 Review

 Font size

-Typing practice

 Save texts